 March 8th is International Women’s Day 2018, a global celebration of the achievements of women all over the world.
-This year’s theme is #PressforProgress and in honor of that, Temboo has committed to forge positive visibility of women, especially in the Industrial IoT space.
+This year’s theme is #PressforProgress and in honor of that, Temboo has committed to forge positive visibility of women in IoT.

 Now, more than ever, there’s a strong call-to-action to press forward and progress gender parity.
 There’s a strong call to #PressforProgress motivating and uniting friends, colleagues and whole communities to think, act and be gender inclusive.